Everyone who visits Zanzibar ends up taking a spice tour.

 Almost any spice you can think of was grown on the land here, and as we trampled through the plants, I was thrilled to be using so many of my senses.

 My guide would hack off part of a tree for me, then hand it over to crush between my fingers, smell, and taste, before asking me to guess what its name was.
-There was a time, back when I first started travelling, when I couldn’t tell the difference between onions and garlic, but by this point in my life, I managed to identify 95% of what I was handed.
+There was a time, back when I first started travelling, when I couldn’t barely tell the difference between onions and garlic, but by this point in my life, I could easily identify anything I was handed.

 And I especially love playing with spices when this is what my surroundings look like.